Reporting Florida Sexual Abuse and Assault

 - Child sexual abuse most commonly occurs in the home of the child or the home of the perpetrator.
 The abuse most often happens in the late evening hours.

 Many states have mandated reporting laws regarding child abuse.
-Florida's, for example, states that anyone who knows or has reasonable cause to suspect that a child is being abused by a parent, legal guardian, caregiver, or another person must report that information.
-In addition, the state requires certain professionals to report child sexual abuse that they know of or suspect, including:- Physicians and other healthcare workers engaged in the admission, examination, treatment, or care of the child
+Florida law, for example, states that anyone who knows or has reasonable cause to suspect that a child is being abused by a parent, legal guardian, caregiver, or another person must report that information.

 - Mental health professionals